-- VERTICAL perpendicular to the water surface. - VIRTUAL MEET a competition held at multiple venues. - WALL vertical portion of the pool, contiguous surfaces of the deck and overflow gutter, the front portion of the starting block or platform, or the touchpad at the end of the course. - WARNING SIGNAL a bell, whistle, air horn, or other appropriate audible device. - WAVE at an open water event, a second or subsequent start used if the start area cannot accommodate all contestants at the same time. - WEBSITE the official site maintained by USA Swimming on the internet (usaswimming.org).
+VERTICAL - perpendicular to the water surface.

+VIRTUAL MEET - a competition held at multiple venues.

+WALL - vertical portion of the pool, contiguous surfaces of the deck and overflow gutter, the front portion of the starting block or platform, or the touchpad at the end of the course.

+WARNING SIGNAL - a bell, whistle, air horn, or other appropriate audible device.

+WAVE - at an open water event, a second or subsequent start used if the start area cannot accommodate all contestants at the same time.

+WEBSITE - the official site maintained by USA Swimming on the internet (usaswimming.org).

-Except as otherwise noted, all provisions under Part One, Technical Rules, are effective beginning May 1, 2023, and until changed.
-All provisions under Parts Two through Seven are effective beginning January 1, 2023, unless otherwise indicated.
+Except as otherwise noted, all provisions in this Rulebook are effective immediately.
 Rules in effect on the first day of a meet shall govern throughout that meet.